JaviLaplaza/motion_predictor/README.md

 ```

 ### Acknowledgments
+This code is a variation of the work done by Wei Mao, Miaomiao Liu, Mathieu Salzmann.Wei Mao, Miaomiao Liu, Mathieu Salzmann in the paper [History Repeats Itself: Human Motion Prediction via Motion Attention] (https://arxiv.org/abs/2007.11755) presented in ECCV 2020.
 The overall code framework (dataloading, training, testing etc.) is adapted from [3d-pose-baseline](https://github.com/una-dinosauria/3d-pose-baseline).

 The predictor model code is adapted from [LTD](https://github.com/wei-mao-2019/LearnTrajDep).